jmreidy/grunt-mocha-webdriver/README.md

 Specifies whether the task should test against a PhantomJS instance instead of Sauce Labs.
 Defaults to false.
 If true, the tests will run against Phantom INSTEAD of running against Sauce Labs.

+####usePromises
+Type: Boolean

+Specifies whether to use the Promise version of the WD.js API.
+Defaults to false (the callback version).

 ####username
 Type: String